anchpop/wise_mans_haskell/book.md

 __***Exercises***__:

-1) Write a function that adds two to a number, called `addTwo`.
+1) Write a function that adds two to a number, `addTwo`.

+2) Write a function that adds multiplies a number by two, called `timesTwo`.

 ---